demisto/content/Packs/Druva/Integrations/Druva/README.md

 Druva Ransomware Response Integration provides ransomware protection for endpoints, SaaS applications and data center workloads for Druva Ransomware Recovery customers.
-This integration was integrated and tested with version xx of Druva Ransomware Response

 ## Configure Druva Ransomware Response on Cortex XSOAR